 The Arbitration Act and the rules of the two main domestic arbitration institutes are silent on the issue of confidentiality, but normally the tribunal addresses confidentiality in the terms of reference.
 Regardless of those restrictions, the law provides that most civil proceedings are open, and final civil court judgments are a matter of public record.
-Therefore, although the arbitration proceedings and award are normally confidential as far as disclosure by the parties is concerned, the arbitration award or a part of it may become public during or at the end of the enforcement proceedings.
+Therefore, although the arbitration proceedings and award are normally confidential as far as disclosure by the parties is concerned, the arbitration award or a part of it may become public during or at the end of the enforcement proceedings, which are conducted in the Thai courts.